wkolichney/wkolichney.github.io/README.md

 -Using publicly accessible data from the CDC, created a database that tracks salmonella outbreaks in the United States by strain and type of venue

 -Proposed recommendations to improve data tracking and accessibility for the CDC

+#### **Forecasting Starbucks Revenue and Google Trends Data**
+- Predicted Starbucks' most recent quarterly revenue and Google search trends using stochastic modeling, machine learning, and market research techniques
+- Achieved model accuracy that predicted Starbucks' revenue within a margin of less than half a million dollars.

 ## Activities